What’s the Difference Between WordPress.com and WordPress.org?

 - Professional developers and designers

 If you’re curious about turning WordPress skills into a business, there are some great communities out there.
+(You can learn more about them over on my Favorites page.)
 I got started learning about WordPress and building client sites through WP Rockstar, a training program that teaches both the tech skills and business side of WordPress development.
 (You can check out my journey from teacher to web designer here!)

 Building Your Own WordPress.org Website